 - Interns complete a research project that includes a 5,000 word paper and oral presentation.

 - Internships are supervised by faculty advisor Dr. Tong, who meets with students 4 times per semester and schedules individual meetings to discuss students' research project plans.

 Transfer of Credits: Courses taught by Rollins faculty members are Rollins courses and will appear on the Rollins transcript as such.
 Chinese language, content courses and internship taught through Alliance will be transcripted through Arcadia University.
 These credits will be treated as approved study abroad transfer credits and will appear on the Rollins transcript as such: courses with letter grades will appear in the transfer section of the transcript and grades will be factored into the Rollins GPA.
 The credits issued for the Alliance courses are 3-credits per course.

-Faculty and Staff: Alliance content course faculty all have a PhD and are full-time faculty at SUFE.
+Faculty and Staff: Dr. Zhaochang Peng from the Economics Department will be the Rollins faculty member for the fall 2014 Rollins in Shanghai program.
+Alliance content course faculty all have a PhD and are full-time faculty at SUFE.
 Language course faculty are selected and trained by Alliance.
 Each year, Rollins College sends one full-time faculty member to Shanghai to teach two of the program content courses, participate in program activities and excursions, and offer additional academic support to students on-site.
-Dr. Tom Lairson will be the Rollins faculty member for the fall 2014 Rollins in Shanghai program.
 Alliance Shanghai staff includes a Resident Director, Program Assistant, and Head Chinese Instructor on the Zhongshan campusprogram; a Resident Director and Program Assistant at the program based on the other campus; a language Director who works with both programs; and program faculty.
 Student support and program logistics are organized by Alliance staff members, who are available to assist with any student issues or concerns on-site.